TheVoltageVikingRam/RTL2GDS_Alchemy/OpenLane_Installation/README.md

 # OpenLane Installation Guide

-This guide provides step-by-step instructions to install Docker and OpenLane on an Ubuntu-based system.
+This guide provides step-by-step instructions to install Docker and OpenLane on an Ubuntu-based system running under WSL (Windows Subsystem for Linux).

+---

+## 🐧 Install WSL and Ubuntu (for Windows Users)

+> **Skip this step if you're already using native Ubuntu or Linux.**

+1. Open PowerShell as Administrator and run:
+    ```powershell
+    wsl --install
+    ```

+2. Restart your system when prompted.

+3. Once installed, open Ubuntu from the Start Menu and complete the setup (username, password, etc.).

+4. Update your package list:
+    ```sh
+    sudo apt-get update
+    sudo apt-get upgrade
+    ```

 ---
 ## 🐳 Installing Docker

 ### Step 1: Set Up Docker Repository